mwszekely/basic-event-wasi/README.md

 * `cachedMemoryView` is a `DataView` representing the current memory; it auto-refreshes if the instance's memory grows.
 By always referencing this property, you can ensure you have a live view of memory even after memory growth events.

 Being an `EventTarget`, things like `addEventListener` are there too, which you can use to listen for events to handle.

+Note that you must construct this class via the `static` method `instantiate`, as the constructor is private.
+It works like `WebAssembly.instantiate` or `WebAssembly.instantiateStreaming` with the arguments you give it.
+The first is the source, one of:
+* `Response`/`Promise<Response>`, like what you'd get from `fetch`.
+Uses `WebAssembly.instantiateStreaming`.
+* `ArrayBuffer` of the raw data, if you've already got it (e.g. if you've inlined some base64).
+Uses `WebAssembly.instantiate`.
+* `WebAssembly.Module`, if you want to create a new instance of an existing WASM instance.
+Uses `WebAssembly.instantiate`.
+* For the most general use-cases, you can pass a function that's expected to call `WebAssembly.instantiate` (or something similar) with the given `imports` parameter.
+The other options above do this internally.

+For the second `imports` parameter, you'll need to provide all the WASI (and related) functions that your WASM program requires.
+These can be found in the `/wasi_snapshot_preview1` and `/env` directories.
+You can see which ones you need by analyzing your WASM binary's text representation, using a tool like [wasm2wat](https://webassembly.github.io/wabt/demo/wasm2wat/).
+Or trial and error.
+(Or just use Emscripten's full output, which does this for you, etc.)

 ### Polyfills